 Thoughtful, well-planned best practices can create healthy environments for pollinators to live in and also help reduce maintenance needs, reduce erosion, improve water quality, provide water filtration, increase property values and offer ecological benefits to the surrounding landscapes.
 People want to live in communities with wildlife, clean water and land.
 Pollinator-friendly landscapes also give people a sense of community pride.

-- Habitat loss: As native vegetation is replaced by roadways, manicured lawns, cropland, and infrastructure development.
+- Habitat loss occurs as native vegetation is replaced by roadways, manicured lawns, cropland, and infrastructure development.
 Pollinators are losing food and nesting areas critical for survival.

 - Pesticides include insecticides, herbicides and fungicides.

-- Degradation and fragmentation: When conditions decline due to factors such as pollution, invasive species and over-utilization of natural resources such as streams degraded by runoff of sediments and chemicals from cropland, or when large blocks of habitat are cut into small pieces by roads and housing too small to sustain a species.
+- Degradation and fragmentation occurs when conditions decline due to factors such as pollution, invasive species and over-utilization of natural resources.
+This includes streams degraded by runoff of sediments and chemicals from cropland, or large blocks of habitat cut into small pieces by roads and housing too small to sustain a species.

-- Climate change: Flowering plants may occur farther north or at higher elevations as a response to warming temperatures and may become out of sync with their pollinators.
+- Plant and animal species are out of sync due to climate change.
+For example, flowering plants may occur farther north or at higher elevations as a response to warming temperatures and may become out of range for their pollinators.

 - Restore or enhance existing habitat

-- Replace areas of mown grasses/lawns with prairie, meadows and woodlands
+- Replace areas of mown grasses/turf with prairies, meadows and gardens

 - Adapt best practices for pollinators